yashirajb/schoolfinder2_git/schoolfinder2/school-finder-client/README.md

  - Elevated Train Accessibility
  - Metro Bus Accessibility

- API Used for Version 2.0:
+ API Used for App Version 2.0:

-The API used for version 2.0 was the same as the API used for the 1st iteration, although the search criteria has been slightly altered to improve filtering performance.
+The API used for version 2.0 is the same as the API used for the 1st iteration, although the search criteria has been slightly altered to improve filtering performance.
 The iterated version focuses on the following search criteria:

  - Elevated Train Accessibility